gabrielcsapo/node-git-server/README.md

 # thanks

-This is a hard fork from [pushover](https://github.com/substack/pushover) and [substack](https://github.com/substack).
-Their work has helped make this library great!
+This is a hard fork from [pushover](https://github.com/substack/pushover).

 # license